YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Architecture
 ===================

+.. role:: raw-html(raw)
+   :format: html

-This chapter attemps to give you a general understanding of the Mojito architecture as a whole and the Mojito Framework.
+This chapter attempts to give you a general understanding of the Mojito architecture as a whole and the Mojito Framework.
 We'll first look at graphics to understand the relationships of the discrete components within the architecture and then briefly discuss some of the core components.
 We hope that having a better understanding of how the pieces work